zagarsuren/zagarsuren.github.io/index.md

 <br>
 ## About Me:
 👨‍🎓 I am currently pursuing a Master of Artificial Intelligence with a specialization in Computer Vision at the University of Technology Sydney (UTS), Australia. <br>
+💻 Excel and Python expert. <br>
-📚 Passionate about exploring and writing on Data Analytics, Machine Learning, AI, and Computer Vision. <br> 🌱 A lifelong learner, constantly keeping up with the latest trends in Data and AI.<br> 💬 Feel free to ask me about Data Science, Analytics, ML algorithms, NLP, and Computer Vision.<br> 🤝 Open to collaboration and knowledge-sharing on innovative projects.
+📚 Passionate about exploring and writing on Data Analytics, Machine Learning, AI/GenAI, and Computer Vision. <br> 🌱 A lifelong learner, constantly keeping up with the latest trends in Data and AI.<br> 💬 Feel free to ask me about Data Science, Analytics, ML algorithms, NLP, GenAI, and Computer Vision.<br> 🤝 Open to collaboration and knowledge-sharing on innovative projects.

 ## Socials: